 Astilbe Plant Bloom Time

-Astilbe are popular flowering plants for woodland gardens because they are one of the few garden gems that bloom so brightly in full shade.
-Their flowers display as upright, feathery plumes and come in shades of white, pink, red and lavender.
+Astilbes are popular flowering plants for woodland gardens because they are one of the few garden gems that bloom so brightly in full shade.
+Their flowers display as upright, feathery plumes and come in shades of white, pink, red, and lavender.
 Each feathery plume is made of many tiny little flowers which open up one after the other.

-Astilbe cultivars come in wide range of sizes, from 6” small to 3’ tall.
-They are relatively maintenance free and their foliage is nice-looking too – deep green and fern-like.
+Astilbe cultivars come in a wide range of sizes, from 6 inches (15 cm.) small to 3 feet (91 cm.) tall.
+They are relatively maintenance-free, and their foliage is nice looking too – deep green and fern-like.
 They love rich, moist soil.
 An annual spring dose of 5-10-5 organic fertilizer helps them produce their beautiful blooms year after year from spring through summer.

 Does Astilbe Bloom All Summer?

-- For astilbe that blooms in mid-summer, you can plant “Montgomery” (magenta), “Bridal Veil” (white), or “Amethyst” (lilac-purple).
+- For an astilbe that blooms in midsummer, you can plant “Montgomery” (magenta), “Bridal Veil” (white), or “Amethyst” (lilac-purple).